AdobeDocs/target-developers/src/pages/implement/server-side/transition-from-target-classic-apis.md

 - api
 - adobe i/o
 - classic
+- adobe developer console
-description: Learn how to transition from the Adobe Target Classic APIs to the Target APIs on Adobe I/O.
+description: Learn how to transition from the Adobe Target Classic APIs to the Target APIs on the Adobe Developer Console.
-title: How Do I Transition From Target Classic APIs to Target APIs on Adobe I/O?
+title: How Do I Transition From Target Classic APIs to Target APIs on the Adobe Developer Console?
 feature: Implement Server-side
 role: Developer
 exl-id: 4b4274a9-b91a-4a79-9b40-8b1909a2d1d1
 ---
-# Transition from Target Classic APIs to Adobe I/O
+# Transition from Target Classic APIs to Target APIs on the Adobe Developer Console

-Information to help you transition from the Target Classic APIs to the Target APIs on Adobe I/O.
+Information to help you transition from the Target Classic APIs to the Target APIs on the [Adobe Developer Console](https://developer.adobe.com/console/home).

 With the decommissioning of Adobe Target Classic, the APIs connected to your Target Classic account have also been made unavailable.
-This document will help you transition your Target Classic API-based integrations to the Target APIs powered by Adobe I/O.
+This document will help you transition your Target Classic API-based integrations to the Target APIs powered by the [Adobe Developer Console](https://developer.adobe.com/console/home).

 For more information about Target APIs, see [Target APIs](/src/pages/before-administer/index.md).
 For more information about Target SDKs, see [Target Server-side Implementation](/src/pages/implement/server-side/index.md)